Peak District self catering cottages, England

 We nurture our great crested newts.
 We have hares on the farm.
 We feed birds

 and have a huge charm of goldfinches that over winter with us, we also have linnets, fieldfares, winchats, owls, pied wagtails, wrens, wheat ears, skylarks and many more.
 We are business members of Staffordshire Wildlife Trust.
 Overall we have planted about 1500 trees on the farm since 1984.
+We have plans (if the government allow) to rewild three of our fields to create a more biodiverse slice of nature in the farming landscape.

 We look after and maintain our traditional stone listed buildings.
 We do most of our building work.
 We use eco friendly paints where possible.
 We have optimum insulation - some of it local sheep wool from a neighbour’s sheep and double glazed and shuttered windows.
 Recent building developments have used lime plaster with insulation incorporated which help maintain the character of the traditional buildings.
-The cottages both have energy monitors so you can see what you are using.
+The cottages all have energy monitors so you can see what you are using.
 We use only LED and low energy lighting (and wind up LED torches) and many of our outside lights are solar powered and all are on PIRs- because we want you to appreciate the real darkness and beauty of the stars.

 The Pilot Light Renewable Energy Project